-I did a little research and it seems that in other parts of the world, there are similiar products.
+I did a little research and it seems that in other parts of the world, there are similar products.
 Some names I found are Trex, Sweetex, Flora White, Copha or Cookeen.
-From what I can gather, these could possibly be substitutes for shortening.
+From what I can gather, these could possibly be shortening substitutes.
 However, I do not have any personal experience with these products so I cannot speak with certainty.

 One other thing I should mention – high ratio shortening.
 For the longest time, I’d only heard of this product but never used it.
 Why?
 It’s not readily available where I live and it’s more expensive.
 Also, it’s even more expensive to have it shipped, so double-whammy.

 But I kept hearing it talked about in cake circles everywhere so I finally bit the bullet and ordered some.
 Here’s my take.
 First, is it a better product?
 Maybe.
 My buttercream did seem smoother and creamier when using the high ratio shortening.